jpritikin/coach/content/docs/meditation/breathing.md

 on breathing then feel free to take 1-2 quick deep breaths and then return to the protocol.

+Don't try to time the duration of inhales or exhales in seconds.
+Watching the clock or counting seconds can distract from encouraging a feeling of calm.
+A quick inhale is shorter duration than a long exhale; rough approximation of the relative durations is adequate precision.

 As far as I am aware, this is the only meditation technique that works mostly independently of the external environment.
 You can practice this during Monday morning rush hour on the New York City subway (not